curriculum-vitae

 Energi Coach

-Energi is an app to assist you in improving your work-life balance by suggesting scheduled breaks of different kinds and scheduling them on your calendar.
+Energi is an app designed to help improve work-life balance by suggesting and scheduling various types of breaks on the user’s calendar.

-Work consisted in fixing tricky bugs in existing codebase for the iPhone and the Apple Watch.
+I focused on fixing complex bugs in the existing codebase for both the iPhone and Apple Watch versions of the app.

 TopShelf

-TopShelf is an app that lets you order alcoholic beverages right from your phone and have them delivered quickly at your doorstep.
+TopShelf is an app that allows users to order alcoholic beverages directly from their phone and have them delivered to their doorstep.

-Developed iOS application and backend logic from top to bottom, also integrating with third-party fleet management service for delivery coordination.
+I developed the iOS application and backend logic from the ground up, including integration with a third-party fleet management service to coordinate deliveries efficiently.

 TALKiT